CCreal/C4MBOPE-materials/README.md

 # C4MBOPE-materials
-Materials for How to Select the Appropriate One From the Trained Models for Model-Based OPE (CAICAI 2023)
+Materials for How to Select the Appropriate One From the Trained Models for Model-Based OPE (CICAI 2023)